TheSkyler-Dev/Fern-lang/Doc/Grammar_Spec.md

 ---

-This grammar specification provides a comprehensive guide to the syntax and structure of the `Fern` language.
+This grammar specification provides a comprehensive guide to the syntax and structure of the `Stingray` language.

 ---